pur2113/plaid-take-home/README.md

 # API
 This API is a REST API.
 JSON is returned by all responses (including errors).
-To see some usages of the API, refer to this doc or the test cases under `test/` directory.
+To see some usages of the API, refer to this doc or the test cases at [`test/api.spec.js`](./test/api.spec.js).

 API endpoint
 ```